Quick Start

 With recon data, you can:

-Browse sessions - See what conversations the agent has had, which projects it's worked on.
+Browse sessions — In the Sessions tab, see what conversations the agent has had and which projects it's worked on.

-Check tools - See what MCP servers, skills, or plugins are available to the agent.
+Check tools — In the Tools tab, see what MCP servers, skills, or plugins are available to the agent.

 Step 5: Create a Session

-Working Directory - You can specify where the agent should operate.
-This affects what files it can see and work with.
+Working Directory — where the agent should operate.
+Affects what files it can see and work with.

-Once the session is created, you can send prompts directly from the Sessions panel.
+Once the session is created, send prompts directly from the chat view.

 Step 6: Run an Operation